tonywalker1/wine-container/README.md

 run_wine_container -d CrappyHomeVolume -n CrappyWindowsApp -r <path_to_crappy_app>/crappyapp.exe
 ```

-The first line above will create a volume named *CrappyHomeVolume* and an
+The first line above will create a volume named *CrappyHomeVolume* and an OCI
-OCI container named *CrappyWindowsApp*.
-The second line will run the app in
+container named *CrappyWindowsApp*.
+The second line will run the app in the new
-the new container.
+container.

+The volume is stored on the container host
+in ```~/.local/share/containers/storage/volumes/$HOME_VOLUME/_data```.
+The build
+script automatically makes this directory writable from the user that launched
+Podman so you can copy/rename/delete files from the host.

 # Platforms